 In December of last year, Congress passed, and President Trump signed, the Tax Cuts and Jobs Act (TCJA).
 The legislation, among other things, cut the top marginal rate of the corporate income tax from 35% to 21%.
-This was a huge step forward in making the United States competitive on the world stage.
+This was a huge step forward in making USA competitive on the world stage.
 But it did not go far enough — the corporate income tax should be repealed entirely.
 If revenue neutrality is a concern, then other sources can be made to offset the relatively small portion of the tax base brought in by the corporate tax; however, eliminating the inefficiencies and distortions it causes are of paramount importance.

 The problem with corporate taxation is not solely — nor even primarily — that of an ethical concern regarding “double taxation” of corporate profits.
 Rather, the more salient problem is that of international competitiveness and economic efficiency.
 In the name of equality, it taxes the wealthy by way of an abstraction; like the Romans who made a desert and called it peace, the corporate income tax destroys efficiency and calls it fairness.